 If you’ve already got your AIP, you’ll have a head start as you’ve already covered much of the application.
 In the loan processing stage, you’ll need to provide evidence of your income, identity, and current address.
 An underwriter will verify your information and consider your application, but timings vary from lender to lender.

-Getting your mortgage offer
+Step 3: Getting a mortgage offer

 If your mortgage application is successful, you’ll receive an offer from the lender.
 You’ll then need to read through your contract’s terms and make sure everything is clear.
 Since you’re making a big commitment, you need to minimise the risk of any unpleasant surprises – so make sure you’re happy with the mortgage product you’re getting, and you’ll be able to cover any rate fluctuations during your contract’s duration.